May 2026

 Not only was it the exact bike I’d been ogling months earlier, but it was in Hinckley, home of Triumph HQ!
 Literally en route to work.
 I wouldn’t even have to take a detour or pack sandwiches.
 Oh, and the price?
 Bang on the money.

-A quick message to the seller, a pop over after work, and boom—next thing I know, I’m riding home on a brand-new-to-me Triumph Speed 400.
+A quick message to the seller, a pop over after work, and boom! next thing I know, I’m riding home on a brand new to me Triumph Speed 400.
 Gina’s garage loneliness is cured, Clifford’s ghost is (mostly) at peace, and my right wrist has found a new reason to twitch.

 A few days later

-So, Gina the BMW was getting lonely, Clifford the Triumph Sprint ST had ridden off into the sunset, and there was a suspiciously motorcycle-shaped dent in my happiness.
+So, Gina the BMW was getting lonely, Clifford the Triumph Sprint ST had ridden off into the sunset, and there was a suspiciously motorcycle shaped dent in my happiness.
 That’s when he came along.

 Enter the new garage mate: a cheeky little rascal by the name of Speedy, the Triumph Speed 400.

-He’s red (of course—I’ve got a type), light enough to pick up with one hand (not that I’ve tried… yet), and he looks like someone put a streetfighter on a protein shake and a budget diet.
-But don’t let the size fool you—this little hooligan is punchy, nimble, and grins like he’s just had three espressos and a wheelie lesson.
+He’s red (of course, I’ve got a type), light enough to pick up with one hand (not that I’ve tried… yet), and he looks like someone put a streetfighter on a protein shake and a budget diet.
+But don’t let the size fool you, this little hooligan is punchy, nimble, and grins like he’s just had three espressos and a wheelie lesson.

 First impressions?
 He’s everything Clifford wasn’t.
 Easy to handle, flicks through traffic like he’s late for a date, and doesn’t need a 12-point turn to park.
 He also doesn’t make me feel like I’m riding a jet turbine strapped to a wardrobe.
 Which, let’s be honest, is a vibe I don’t always need before breakfast.